scipy/scipy/doc/source/building/windows.rst

     pacman -S --needed base-devel mingw-w64-i686-toolchain mingw-w64-i686-cmake git

-If you are not sure which one you want, choose 64-bit option in every step.
+Again, if you are not sure which one you want, choose 64-bit option in every step.

-It will prompt to whether install everything in these packages and you can simply accept all via hitting enter key at each step which also takes some time.

-Once you install everything, just to have a fresh start close and reopen the same terminal.
+It will prompt to whether install everything in these packages and you can simply accept all via hitting enter key at each step which also takes some time to complete.
+Once you install everything, just to have a fresh start, close and reopen the same terminal.

 If you already have a GitHub repository folder where you keep your own repos, it is better to use that location to keep things nice and tidy since we are